tlau1860/academic-kickstart/content/project/grouprep/index.md

 {{< figure src="featured1.png" title="Figure 1. (a) Dyadic similarity and (b) Latent group inference" width="70%">}}

-In contrast, we use a generative model of Bayesian latent structure learning, in which we infer the most probable latent *group* of people.
+In contrast, we use a generative model of Bayesian latent structure learning, in which we glean information from the environment to infer the most probable latent *group* of people.
-To do this, we can integrate across the relationships between everyone in addition to how each each person relates to ourselves.
+We can integrate across the relationships between everyone in addition to how each each person relates to ourselves.
 Asking "How similar am I to Betsy?" and "How similar am I to Annie?" *and* "How similar are Annie and Betsy?" drives how we perceive Annie and Betsy because they affect which latent groups (or structures) are inferred [(Fig. 1b)](#figure-figure-1-a-dyadic-similarity-and-b-latent-group-inference).
 Someone who is inferred as an in-group member in one context may be an out-group member in another context.

-These [latent groups]({{< relref "/publication/2018-1" >}}) affect trait attributions made about agents and persist despite explicit group labels that contradict the latent group.
+These [latent groups]({{< relref "/publication/2018-1" >}}) affect trait attributions made about agents, and their effects persist despite explicit group labels that contradict the latent group.
 Moreover, [separate areas of the brain]({{< relref "/publication/2020-1" >}}) concurrently track probabilities from the latent structure model and forms of dyadic similarity.
-In forthcoming work, we adapt the model into a scalable framework to detect latent communities in large data sets that may otherwise be undetectable given current methods.
+In forthcoming work, we adapt the model into a novel, scalable framework to detect latent communities in large data sets that may otherwise be undetectable given current methods.
-We illustrate the framework's utility by applying it to longitudinal mobility, communication, and friendship data observed from a large community.
+We illustrate the framework's utility by applying it to longitudinal mobility, communication, and friendship data observed from a large community over a nine-month period.
 Taken together, this suggests that the [flexibility]({{< relref "/publication/2017-1" >}}) and context-dependent nature of understanding "us" and "them" can be captured by a latent structure model.
-Reframing social groups as a form of latent group learning has [implications]({{< relref "/publication/2021-1" >}}) for understanding and modelling intergroup processes, social influence, choice behavior across different fields.
+Reframing social groups as a form of latent group learning has [implications]({{< relref "/publication/2021-1" >}}) for understanding and modelling intergroup processes, social influence, and choice behavior across different fields.

 Yet, perhaps when we actively categorize in- and out-group members, we rely on dyadic similarity, and this process may then be associated with regions of the brain commonly associated with thinking about our own and similar/close others' states, traits, and characteristics.
 However, we find that [active in-group categorization]({{< relref "/publication/2017-2" >}}) may instead rely on goal-oriented, domain-general networks in the brain.